 We are excited to have a diverse group of graduate and undergraduate students from across the country in our program this summer.

 Will there be any down-time?

 Classes run Monday through Friday.
 However, you should expect 8 - 10 hours of homework over the weekend.
-July 4th is a day off for all students.
-The summer is divided into two sessions with a weekend break between July 4 - 7.
-There will be no homework assigned during this break.
+The summer is divided into two sessions with an intersession break scheduled July 10-12, 2015.
+No homework will be assigned during the intersession break.

 Signed acceptance letter & enrollment deposit due for priority applicants, March 30, 2015

 Signed acceptance letter and enrollment deposit due for final applicants, May 8, 2015